 Place the tip against both the component lead and the circuit board pad.
 Heat them for 1–2 seconds before applying solder. - Apply the Solder

 Feed solder into the joint (not the tip) until a shiny cone forms.
-Remove solder first, then the iron. - Inspect the Joint
+Remove solder first, then the iron. - Allow to Cool: Do not blow on the joint to cool it.
+Let it sit for 3–5 seconds until it turns from a liquid to a solid naturally.
+Moving the part during this phase will ruin the connection.

 Use a soldering tip cleaner between joints to maintain performance.

-- Use the correct soldering tip for the job—fine tips for small components, chisel tips for larger pads.
+- Use the correct soldering tip for the job.
+Fine tips for small components, chisel tips for larger pads.

 - Always use a soldering iron stand to avoid accidents when not soldering.